drenkas/orderflow/README.md

 ## How It Works

-### Binance and Bybit Services

-These services run continuously, aggregating live trade data to construct Footprint candles through the following steps:
+Binance and Bybit services run continuously, aggregating live trade data to construct Footprint candles through the following steps:

 1. Connect to exchange WebSockets to receive live trade data.
 2. Aggregate raw trades into 1-minute candles.